k-CIR/cir-wiki/docs/bmic/03_bmic_bids/01_file_conversion_tools.md

 3. For future steps, when using the terminal, use the "Anaconda Prompt".
 You will find it in your start menu.

+4. In Anaconda Prompt, create a new virtual environment for working with PET BIDS data
+    ```
+    conda create --name PETBIDS python=3.10
+    conda activate PETBIDS
+    ```

 #### Linux (Ubuntu/Debian)

 1. Install Python (if not already installed)